-Form 940 or Form 940-EZ.-Employer's Annual Federal Unemployment (FUTA) Tax Return.
-The corporation may be liable for FUTA tax and may have to file Form 940 or 940-EZ if it paid wages of \$1,500 or more in any calendar quarter or one or more employees worked for the corporation for some part of a day in any 20 different weeks during the calendar year.
+Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return.
+The corporation may be liable for FUTA tax and may have to file Form 940 or 940-EZ if it paid wages of \$1,500 or more in any calendar quarter during the calendar year (or the preceding calendar year) or one or more employees worked for the corporation for some part of a day in any 20 different weeks during the calendar year (or the preceding calendar year).

-Form 941.-Employer's Quarterly Federal Tax Return.
-Employers must file this form quarterly to report income tax withheld and employer and employee social security and Medicare taxes.
-Agricultural employers must file Form 943, Employer's Annual Tax Return for Agricultural Employees, instead of Form 941, to report income tax withheld and employer and employee social security and Medicare taxes for farmworkers.
+Form 941, Employer's Quarterly Federal Tax Return.
+Employers must file this form quarterly to report payroll income tax withheld and employer and employee social security and Medicare taxes.
+Agricultural employers must file Form 943, Employer's Annual Tax Return for Agricultural Employees, instead of Form 941.
+Also see Trust fund recovery penalty on page 3.